 BANGKOK’S CHATUCHAK WEEKEND MARKET | Darrin Henry

-This is full on Thai culture; the street market.
+This is full on Bangkok street market culture.
 Spread over 35 acres are 8,000 stalls, which are visited by 200,000 people per weekend.
 It’s the mother of all markets, the largest in Thailand.

 Tuk tuks and scooter taxis line the side of the road, parked between shiny Nissan Navara six packs which tells me these stall holders must be doing alright.
 The sun is still creeping up, it’s only 10am, but the air is already thick with heat and I am sweating.